diku-dk/lys/README.md

 `LYS_BACKEND=cuda`, either in the Makefile or as an environment variable.

+## Using the sequential backend

+Set `LYS_BACKEND=c`.
+Be aware that this is strictly single-threaded C with few optimisations.
+It might be quite slow.

 ## Examples of programs using Lys

 * [Accelerate's ray tracer](https://github.com/diku-dk/futhark-benchmarks/tree/master/accelerate/ray)